Jester (JEST) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Jester Historical Price

-According to the latest data gathered on Jester live price page, the current price of Jester is 1.82USD.
-The circulating supply of Jester(JEST) is 995.00K JEST , giving it a market capitalization of $1.81M.
+According to the latest data gathered on Jester live price page, the current price of Jester is 1.75USD.
+The circulating supply of Jester(JEST) is 995.00K JEST , giving it a market capitalization of $1.69M.

 The Jester Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of JEST based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.